Children Living Away from Home (Including those who are Privately Fostered and those Placed in Secure Accommodation on Welfare Grounds)

-Any concerns about Significant Harm to a child within a hospital or health based setting must be referred to the local authority / Children’s Services Trust in whose area the hospital is located in accordance with the Referrals Procedure.
+Any concerns about harm to a child within a hospital or health based setting must be referred to the local authority / Children's Services Trust in whose area the hospital is located in accordance with the Contacts and Referrals Procedure.

 If a child has been in hospital for 3 months or more, the appropriate CCG/hospital trust must notify the Responsible Authority i.e. the local authority for the area where the child is normally resident or, if this is unclear, where the child is Accommodated.
 This is so that the local authority / Children's Services Trust can assess the child's needs under Working Together to Safeguard Children and decide whether services are required under the Children Act 1989.

 No child known to Doncaster Children's Services Trust who is an inpatient in a hospital and about whom there are child protection concerns should be discharged home without a referral to the Children's Services Trust to establish that the home environment is safe, the concerns by medical staff are fully addressed and there is a plan in place for the ongoing promotion and safeguarding of the child's welfare - see the Referrals Procedure.

 In all cases, the local authority in which a secure youth establishment is located is responsible for the overall safety and welfare of the children in that establishment.
 Specific institutions in an area must ensure that there are links in place with the Safeguarding Children Partnership and local authorities.

 Under the Legal Aid Sentencing & Punishment of Offenders Act 2012, whenever children under 18 are remanded they become 'looked after' for the period of their remand.
 Their home local authority must visit them at specified intervals and prepare a Detention Placement Plan (DPP).
 The DPP is reviewed in the same way as a Care Plan for a Looked After Child.